rvodden/behat-wordpress-extension/docs/getting-started/behat-intro.md

     But another outcome
 ```

-!!! tip
+!!! tip "Did you know?"
     There is no difference between the `Then`, `And`, and `But` keywords.
-Use them appropriately to write Scenarios that are natural and readable.
+Use each appropriately to write Scenarios that are natural and readable.

 ## Features